MattCheely/stupid-server/README.md

 ==========================

 ####Why would you build such a thing?
-I often just want to fool around with some client-side js in a browser, just to try out an idea.
-I don't want to jump through any hoops to get my code in a browser, but I don't want to use codepen or jsfiddle either, as it may eventually evolve into someting more useful.
+I often just want to fool around with some client-side html/css/js, just to try out an idea.
+I don't want to jump through hoops to get the code in a browser, but I don't want to use codepen or jsfiddle either, as it may eventually evolve into someting more useful.

 ####But X other thing already does this
 Well, crap.
 Now I just feel stupid.